elimcjah/mysite/README.md

 ### Description

-I am using [Keystone JS](http://keystonejs.com/), a CMS framework for javascript.
+Using [Keystone JS](http://keystonejs.com/), a CMS framework for javascript.